drym-org/symex.el/README.rst

-*Symex (pron. "sym-ex", pl. symexes): A Lisp symbolic expression, which designates a computation to be performed.*
+*Symex (pron. "sym-ex", pl. symexes): A Lisp symbolic expression, which describes a computation to be performed.*

 .. image:: https://melpa.org/packages/symex-badge.svg
     :alt: MELPA